New Tokyo Games Chief Hashimoto to Leave LDP

 - Русский

 Tokyo, Feb.
-19 (Jiji Press)--Seiko Hashimoto offered on Friday to leave Japan's ruling Liberal Democratic Party, after she was chosen as new president of the Tokyo Olympics and Paralympics organizing committee the previous day.
+19 (Jiji Press)--Seiko Hashimoto, new president of the Tokyo Olympics and Paralympics organizing committee, offered on Friday to leave Japan's ruling Liberal Democratic Party.

-Hashimoto, 56, informed LDP executives of her planned move, reversing a statement to reporters earlier on Friday that she would not secede from the party.
-She is expected to submit a letter of resignation later in the day.
+Hashimoto, 56, tendered a letter of resignation to the LDP leadership due to concerns that party membership may give rise to doubt about her compliance with the political neutrality called for in the Olympic Charter.

-"In order not to give rise to suspicions, I will behave in full compliance with the charter of the International Olympic Committee," Hashimoto told reporters.
+She will not relinquish her seat in the House of Councillors, the upper chamber of parliament, however.

 [Copyright The Jiji Press, Ltd.]